emqx/emqx-docs/en_US/messaging/mqtt-wildcard-subscription.md

 "sensor+" is invalid (does not occupy an entire level)
 ```

-If the client subscribes to the topic `sensor/+/temperature`, it will receive messages from the following topics:
+If a client subscribes to the topic `sensor/+/temperature`, it will receive messages from the following topics:

 ```awk
 sensor/1/temperature